 | Daily default penalty (ongoing) | €50–€130/day | High | Courts |

-St Paul's Bay mayor warns the problem is worsening dramatically in summer months as population pressure and changing lifestyles compound the issue.
+St Paul’s Bay mayor warns the problem is worsening dramatically in summer months.
 Enforcement centralisation means local councils have no power to issue fines themselves.

 April 2023 sees waste separation become legally mandatory.
 ERA begins issuing administrative fines — 636 in 2023 alone.
 Malta Independent questions whether 2,600 inspections in six months is nearly enough for an island of 500,000.

-Parliamentary figures confirm 944 ERA administrative fines issued January to October 2024, already shattering the 2023 record.
-ERA initiates over 4,880 enforcement cases and issues 1,300 administrative fines in total across all environmental offences.
-Gozo bucked the trend with just 25 fines — raising questions about enforcement consistency across the islands.
+Parliamentary figures confirm 944 ERA administrative fines issued January to October 2024.
+ERA initiates over 4,880 enforcement cases across all environmental offences.
+Gozo bucked the trend with just 25 fines.

-ERA sets a new enforcement record in 2025 with 1,401 administrative fines — up from 1,302 in 2024.
-St Julian's leads with 102 fines.
+ERA sets a new enforcement record in 2025.
+St Julian’s leads with 102 fines.
 Sliema jumps from 5 to 38.
-But the authority flags a growing problem: many fines are contested or remain unpaid, with substantial provisions set aside for "doubtful debts."
-Meanwhile Gozo accounts for just 39 of the 1,440 total — 97% of enforcement activity concentrated on the main island.
+Gozo accounts for just 39 of the total — 97% of enforcement activity concentrated on the main island.

 imbarazz gives every person on the island a way to report what they see — and track whether it gets fixed.